Command line basics

 github_url: https://github.com/SWE-agent/test-repo

-The default config file is config/default.yaml
+The default config file is config/anthropic_filemap.yaml

 .
 Let's take a look at it:

-Example: default config default.yaml
+Example: default config anthropic_filemap.yaml

 agent: